Female submission

 Female submission or femsub is an activity or relationship in which a woman submits to the direction of a sexual partner or has her body used sexually by or for the sexual pleasure of her partner.
 The expression is often associated with BDSM, where submission to such activity is usually voluntarily and consensual.
-Submission usually involves a degree of trust by the woman in her partner.
+Consensual submission usually involves a degree of trust by the woman in her partner.
 The dominant partner can be one person or there can be multiple dominant partners simultaneously.
 The submissive woman may derive sexual pleasure or emotional gratification from relinquishing (to varying degrees) control to (as well as satisfying) a trusted dominant partner.

-A 1985 study suggested that about 30% of participants in BDSM activities were females.
+A 1985 study suggested that about 30% of participants in sadomasochistic activities were females.
 A 2015 study indicates that 61.7% of females who are active in BDSM expressed a preference for a submissive role, 25.7% consider themselves a switch, while 12.6% prefer the dominant role but a more recent survey from 2017 indicates that women tend to self-identify as Submissive, Slave, Bottom, or Masochist (SSBM) and always perform submissive roles while men tend to self-identify as Dominant, Master, Top, or Sadist (DMTS) and always perform dominant roles.